 1. Livin’ la Pura Vida

-At 97 percent, Costa Rica has one of the highest literacy rates in all of Latin America.
+At 97 percent, Costa Rica has one of the highest literacy rates in all of Latin America — truly inspiring on your search for Costa Rica study abroad programs.
 When the standing army was abolished, the Ministry of Culture indicated it would be replaced with “an army of teachers,” since no military branch means more revenue can be dedicated to the educational system.
 Human development is an essential element to the curriculum of schools in Costa Rica.
 Education is available and encouraged at every level, including primary, secondary, and private or public universities.
 This high quality scholastic environment is of the utmost benefit for students who choose to pursue study abroad in Costa Rica.

 3. State-of-the-Art Healthcare

 The universal healthcare system in place in Costa Rica is one of the best in the region.
 The World Health Organization ranks it higher than the U.S. even.
 Whether public or private, students can be sure that the majority of medicine practiced in Costa Rica is of the highest quality, and generally more affordable than back home.
 Students and their families can rest easy knowing that students will have access to top-notch medical facilities during their study abroad program.

 4. More Bang for Your Buck